 Different averages: arithmetic, geometric, harmonic

-Now as you understood what a weighted average is, let's have a look at the comparison of different averages.
+Now that you understood what a weighted average is, let's compare different averages.
 We've prepared for you a table which sums up all the important information about four different means:

 |Arithmetic Mean||Geometric Mean||Harmonic Mean||Weighted Mean (Weighted Arithmetic Mean)|